 Kids Kare at Home, sponsored by WLRC, is a program to help families at the University of Michigan when their children are sick.
 WLRC has contracted with an established home health care agency from the community to provide this service.
 Kids Kare is available for children ages 13 and under, or for children with special needs who cannot be left alone.
 For more information, contact Kids Kare at Home at WLRC.

-The Faculty and Staff Assistance Program offers a number of services designed to help with personal difficulties that may be encountered at work and home.
+The Faculty and Staff Counseling and Consultation Office offers a number of services designed to help with personal difficulties that may be encountered at work and home.
 Services include short term counseling on personal, emotional, family and work place issues; critical incident, trauma and grief counseling; educational presentations on a variety of emotional and mental health topics.
-All FASAP services are free of charge and confidential.
+All FASCCO services are free of charge and confidential.

-The Employee Assistance Program is an assessment, referral, consultation and short-term counseling service for Michigan Medicine employees.
-The primary purpose of EAP is to assist in the identification and resolution of personal or work related issues that may affect productivity and overall work satisfaction as well as the employees well-being.
+The Office of Counseling and Workplace Resilience is an assessment, referral, consultation and short-term counseling service for Michigan Medicine employees.
+The primary purpose of the Office of Counseling and Workplace Resilience is to assist in the identification and resolution of personal or work related issues that may affect productivity and overall work satisfaction as well as the employees well-being.
 All active faculty, staff and temporary employees of Michigan Medicine including immediate families are eligible.

 Mediation Services provides consultation and mediation to help solve workplace concerns between parties who are willing to participate in mediation.
 Mediation provides participants with an avenue to try and reach a mutually acceptable resolution.